lakwli/memorieswalk/docs/To-solution/toolbar.md

 - **Element Structure**: Each element type has a base class (BaseCanvasElement) and specific implementations
 - **Renderer Pattern\*\***: Each element type has its own renderer (TextRenderer, PhotoRenderer, etc.) that handles rendering logic

-### Current Selection/Editing States:

-Selection is handled by isSelected prop and shows DeleteButton + Transformer Text editing is handled separately in TextRenderer with double-click to edit TextToolUI provides editing controls that appear above text elements Current Issues:

-Delete button is rendered individually in each renderer No consistent toolbar system across element types
-Text editing UI is separate from selection UI PhotoRenderer has no editing capabilities